1861

 - Battle of Cedar Creek, Virginia (19 October 1864)

-- Imprisonment by the Confederate Army of at least one member of the 47th Pennsylvania at the C.S.A prison at Andersonville, Georgia and of multiple 47th Pennsylvania Volunteers at the C.S.A. prison at Salisbury, North Carolina
+- Imprisonment by the Confederate Army of at least one member of the 47th Pennsylvania at the C.S.A. prison at Andersonville, Georgia and of multiple 47th Pennsylvania Volunteers at the C.S.A. prison at Salisbury, North Carolina

-Camp Russell, near Winchester, Virginia (November 1864 – 20 December 1864)
+Camp Russell, near Stephens City (now Newtown), Virginia near Winchester (November 1864 – 20 December 1864)

-Camp Fairview, Charlestown, West Virginia (20 December 1864 – February 1865)
+Camp Fairview, Charlestown, West Virginia (20 December 1864 – early April 1865):

 1865